 - Yoast SEO – Rank higher in Internet searches and learn how to keyword posts.

 - Grammarly – Check spelling, writing mistakes, and grammar in your blog posts.
+Did you know there is a free version too?

 - Updraft Plus, Anti-Spam, and Wordfence- Backup your blog and protect your site from hackers.
 Block spammy comments, too.
+Wordfence is seriously on top of their sh*t.

 - Redirect and Broken Link Checker- Redirect any 404 (page not found) errors and check the health of your links.